Disaster Reconstruction Program

 - Must be used as the household’s primary residence.

-All eligible property assisted with DRP funds is subject to a five-year retention mechanism (Retention Agreement), which may require the household to repay all, or a portion, of the subsidy, if the home is sold or refinanced within five years from the closing of the transaction.
+The eligible property assisted with DRP funds may be subject to a five-year retention mechanism (Retention Agreement), which may require the household to repay all, or a portion, of the subsidy, if the home is sold or refinanced within five years from the closing of the transaction.

 How Do I Apply?